xenocrat/chyrp-lite/README.md

 * Chyrp Developer: Arian Xhezairi
 * Project Founder: Alex Suraci

-## Licenses
+## License

-#### Chyrp Lite

-Copyright 2015 Alex Suraci, Arian Xhezairi, Daniel Pimley, and other contributors.
+Chyrp Lite is Copyright 2015 Alex Suraci, Arian Xhezairi, Daniel Pimley, and other contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation